Cyan4973/xxHash/README.md

 The following macros can be set at compilation time, they modify xxhash behavior.
 They are all disabled by default.

+- `XXH_INLINE_ALL` : Make all functions `inline`, with bodies directly included within `xxhash.h`.
+                     There is no need for an `xxhash.o` module in this case.
+                     Inlining functions is generally beneficial for speed on small keys.
+                     It's especially effective when key length is a compile time constant, with observed performance improvement in the +200% range .
+- `XXH_PRIVATE_API` : same as `XXH_INLINE_ALL`.
+                      name insists on the fact the symbols will not published on library public interface.
 - `XXH_ACCEPT_NULL_INPUT_POINTER` : if set to `1`, when input is a null-pointer,
                                     xxhash result is the same as a null-length key, instead of a dereference segfault.